Partonic Entropy of the Proton from DGLAP Evolution: Entanglement entropy in DIS

 The exponential growth of the mean multiplicity (\ref{eq:multbfkl}) is a characteristic feature of the Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution in rapidity \cite{Kuraev:1977fs,Balitsky:1978ic}, when $\alpha=4\alpha_s\ln 2$ is the BFKL pomeron intercept.
 This evolution is known to violate the unitarity of the scattering matrix.
 Nevertheless, in the deep inelastic scattering of a dilute dipole projectile off a dense nuclear target, unitarity is restored through multiple dipole-nucleon scatterings \cite{Kovchegov:1999yj,Kovchegov:1999ua,Kovchegov:2012mbw}.

-In Ref.~\cite{Kharzeev:2017qzs}, the mean multiplicity in the model (\ref{eq:bfklmodel}) was identified with the mean number of gluons per unit of rapidity, $xG(x)$, found from the BFKL equation, \be \langle n\rangle= xG(x) = x^{-\alpha} \ee where $x=\eto^{-y}\ll 1$.
-Thus, the entropy (\ref{eq:bfklentropy}) is given by \be S(y)\approx \ln\, (xG(x)) \ee This formula was further interpreted as entanglement entropy.
+In Ref.~\cite{Kharzeev:2017qzs}, the mean multiplicity in the model (\ref{eq:bfklmodel}) was identified with the mean number of gluons per unit of rapidity, $xg(x)$, found from the BFKL equation, \be \langle n\rangle= xg(x) = x^{-\alpha} \ee where $x=\eto^{-y}\ll 1$.
+Thus, the entropy (\ref{eq:bfklentropy}) is given by \be S(y)\approx \ln\, (xg(x)) \ee This formula was further interpreted as entanglement entropy.
 Since all partonic microstates have equal probabilities, see Eq.~(\ref{eq:pneq}), the entanglement entropy is maximal, and the virtual probe in DIS at small $x$ sees the proton in a maximally entangled state.

 As advocated in \cite{Kharzeev:2017qzs,Tu:2019ouv}, the physical picture underlying quantum entanglement is the division of the proton’s transverse area into a subsystem $A$, of size $1/\sqrt{Q^2}$, probed by a virtual electroweak boson, and the remainder of the proton $B$.
 Averaging over either of the two subsystems yields entanglement entropy, $S_A=S_B$.
-Therefore, averaging over $B$ gives the partonic entropy \be S_A=S(y) \ee while averaging over $A$ gives the hadronic entropy \be S_B =S_{\text hadron} = -\sum_N P(N)\ln(N) \ee where $N$ is the number of hadrons (mostly charged pions) in the final state.
-Hence, one can identify the partonic and hadronic entropy \be \ln\, (xG(x)) = S_{\text hadron} \ee This identification has been tested against experimental data in \cite{Tu:2019ouv,H1:2020zpd,Hentschinski:2022rsa,Hentschinski:2024gaa} with a positive result.
+Therefore, averaging over $B$ gives the partonic entropy \be S_A=S(y) \ee while averaging over $A$ gives the hadronic entropy \be S_B =S_{\text hadron} = -\sum_N P_N(y)\ln P_N(y) \ee where $P_N(y)$ is a probability distribution of $N$ hadrons (mostly charged pions) in the final state at rapidity $y$.
+Hence, one can identify the partonic and hadronic entropy \be \ln\, (xg(x)) \simeq S_{\text hadron} \ee This identification has been improved by including quark distributions and tested against experimental data in \cite{Tu:2019ouv,H1:2020zpd,Hentschinski:2022rsa,Hentschinski:2024gaa} with a positive result.
 An application of a generalized version of the model (\ref{eq:bfklmodel}) to the description of hadron multiplicities in the hadron-hadron scattering data was presented in \cite{Kutak:2025tsx}.

-A precise formulation of the entanglement idea is still lacking, although the studies in this direction were carried out in \cite{Liu:2022qqf, Liu:2022hto,Liu:2022ohy} in two-dimensional QCD.
+A precise formulation of the entanglement idea is still lacking, although the studies in this direction were carried out in \cite{Liu:2022qqf, Liu:2022hto,Liu:2022ohy} in two-dimensional QCD; see also \cite{Kharzeev:2026jkq} for a recent, comprehensive review of the entanglement in high energy scattering.